OrangeLanguage/orange/README.md

 Adding a type system to Orange has its pros and cons.
 On the upside, it greatly improves static analysis for both objects and effects.
 On the downside, it reduces flexibilty and steepens the learning curve for new functional programmers.
-We are generally in favor of type systems, but we are not sure if it is the correct choice for Orange--and even if it were, it would take lots of time that could be going towards implementing other features.
+While we are generally in favor of type systems, we are not sure if it is the correct choice for Orange--and even if it were, it would take lots of time that could be going towards implementing other features.

 If we were to add a type system, it would likely be an extension of Scala's Dot Calculus with effect types and bidirectional type checking.
-Describing Orange's syntax for such a type system is too speculative to be done here, but it would take the same familiarity over simplicity approach as the rest of the language.
+Orange's syntax for such a type system would attempt to match the familiarity the rest of the language.

 ## Getting Started

+Orange is written in PureScript, runs on JavaScript, and builds with npm and spago.

 ### Install Dependencies